BiTS Fellows

 Liyam Chitayat

 MITEngineering mitochondria as a programmable interface with human biology.
-By controlling their transfer between cells, writing new genes into their genome, and enabling them to deliver cargo, this programme builds a platform to treat complex disease and push the limits of human performance.
+By controlling their transfer between cells, writing new genes into their genome, and enabling them to deliver cargo, this program builds a platform to treat complex disease and push the limits of human performance.

 Hertz Fellow and PhD candidate at MIT.
 Her background is in Synthetic Biology and Biodefence.
 She helped establish the Israeli equivalent of DARPA’s Biological Technologies Office and the Israeli Chapter of Nucleate, and is a Fellow at Johns Hopkins Center for Public Health.